 BIO

-Erola Arcalís’ work has been shown at the OAS Art Museum of the Americas (Washington DC) and the Spanish contemporary art institutions Casal Solleric (Mallorca) and Centro Cultural Galileo (Madrid).
+Erola Arcalís’ work has been shown at the OAS Art Museum of the Americas (Washington DC), the Spanish contemporary art institutions Casal Solleric (Mallorca) and Centro Cultural Galileo (Madrid).
 She has also exhibited with Copperfield Gallery, Peckham24 (London) and Hauser & Wirth Menorca.
+As part of her commitment to critical engagement and making art accessible to young people, Arcalís often incorporates experimental, practice-based workshops into her public exhibitions.

 CV